Tel Rumeida: Israeli settlement

 A Palestinian resident who refused lucrative offers for her home, has stated that settlers have used home-made napalm to poison their fields, continually burn their cars, and destroy their agricultural tools.
 In 2011, according to Christian Peacemaker Teams, a further 16 trees from the Haikal's olive groves, some of them reputedly 1,000 years old, were destroyed by fire when settlers set them alight.
 Palestinian firefighter teams trying to extinguish the flames had their hoses confiscated, and replaced by older ones.
 Settlers reportedly uprooted roughly 100 olive-tree saplings planted with the help of a Jordanian NGO in the yard of a Palestinian school in Tel Rumeida.

 In 2012 an Israeli court ruled that settler claims to have purchased a house in Tel Rumedia in 2005, which had been abandoned by its owner Zechariah Bakri in 2001 when restrictions were imposed on Palestinian movements, were based on forgeries.
 The house, occupied by 6 settler families, was under a court order requiring them to evacuate it.

 At 6 a.m. on 6 November, Israeli forces occupied several Palestinian homes and the Beit Sumoud headquarters of the Youth Against Settlements, detaining residents while declaring that their occupation of the dwellings would continue for 24 hours.
 Palestinian TV crews were reportedly prevented from documenting the incident.
 Subsequently, the 50 Palestinian families who refuse to leave Tel Rumeida were required to have ID cards permitting them to move in the area: no one else will be permitted to enter the zone.
 Subsequently, the IDs of Tel Rumeida and Shuhada Street were stamped with numbers, a practice which led to protests by Palestinians who stated 'Israel is the last place in the world that should give people numbers'.
 The measure, reportedly a local measure, was revoked when higher echelon commanders reviewed the practice.

 In late November 2015 Baruch Marzel led a settler assault, demanding the closure of the Beit Sumoud, and engaged in a sit-in occupying its seats, on 28 November.

 In July 2016 an attempt by local Tel Rumeida Gandhian-style peace activist Issa Amro, and Jawad Abu Aisha, the owner of an old factory to clean up the site and establish infrastructure for a cultural cinema project was blocked by soldiers.
 Amro had called on Jewish activists to help them, trusting that their presence and privilege would ensure them the few hours require to clear the area and set up a film center.
 Some 52 mainly diaspora activists, many from religious backgrounds, turned up.
 Settlers reportedly started tomatoes at them, and the army then detained 15 activists.
-Subsequently, a military closure was imposed on the site.Peter Beinart, 'What I Saw Last Friday in Hebron,' Haaretz 19 July 2016.
+Subsequently, a military closure was imposed on the site.